G0MMY/chat-app/README.md

 You will need React, Python, Material-ui, Django, Node.js and Docker to try this app

-After the download of all the files, go in your terminal into the general chat_app directory (the one who contains all the code).
-Then, run 'sudo docker run -p 6379:6379 -d redis:5' to start your docker image.
-After that, run 'python manage.py runserver' to start the localhost.
+After the download of all the files, go in your terminal in the general chat_app directory (the one who contains all the code).
+Then, run 'sudo docker run -p 6379:6379 -d redis:5', to start your docker image.
+After that, run 'python manage.py runserver', to start the localhost.
 Then, go in frontend and run 'npm run dev', to start the frontend server with react.
 You should now be good to go.